 Sometimes job hunting can take up quite a bit of your time and mental energy.
 How can you make the most of your job search while still making sure it’s sustainable, and that you have enough energy to keep giving your best?
 Job hunting can be tricky at the best of times, so here’s some ideas and tips to help you keep your strength and spirits up.

 What is resilience?

-It's a word you hear a lot in the world of job hunting.
-What does it mean?
+It’s a word you hear a lot in the world of hob hunting.
+But what does it mean?

 Behind every huge leap is a small step.
-Taking control of your job hunting in small bite-sized ways can really help you feel your own power and lift your confidence.
+Taking control of your job hunting in smaller, bite-sized ways can really help you feel your own power and lift your confidence.

-Keep a daily to-do list with small tasks to tick off on it (yes, even walking the dog) to help you feel a sense of achievement every day.
+Keep a daily to-do list with small tasks to tick off on it (yes, even walking the dog).
+This helps you feel a sense of achievement each day.

-Remember: each job application, CV tweak, careers webinar watching or ten minutes of career research with potential Greater Manchester employers is a small but very important step towards a goal!
+Remember that each job application, CV tweak, careers webinar watched, or even just 10 minutes of careers research is a small but very important step towards your goal!

-If an employer doesn't give you the position or doesn't even get back to you, it's not wasted time and effort.
+If an employer doesn’t give you the position you applied for, or doesn’t even get back to you, it’s not wasted time and effort.
 You tried.
 You are doing your best.
 You are not leaving it to fate.
 You are taking control.